matisboualam/pycopo-doc-web/source/pycopo_theory.md

   <img src="_images/3d_coord_corners_3d_views.JPG" width="70%" height="70%">
 </p>

-As the pose is caracterised by its transformation matrix [R|t], the goal here is to find the matching matrix which allow us the go from the 2D coord obtained with aruco.detectmarker() and the 3D coord defined just above.
+As the pose is characterised by its transformation matrix [R|t], the goal here is to find the matching matrix which allows us to go from the 4 virtual corners in 3D to the 4 reals corners in 2D from our marker obtained with the aruco.detectmarker() function.

 The strategy developped in pycopo's module, initialize a first transformation matrix which allows us to project our 3D points towards their 2D expression.

-Then by comparison in regard to the 2D coordinates obtained with Aruco.detectmarker() function, we can decide weather yes or no the transformation matrix is correct.
+Then by comparison in regard to the 2D coordinates obtained with Aruco.detectmarker() function, we can decide whether yes or no the transformation matrix is correct.
 The transformation matrix optimization is applied using the [least square](https://fr.wikipedia.org/wiki/M%C3%A9thode_des_moindres_carr%C3%A9s).

 Here the results: